Swiss National Park with Mountains, Trees and River

 The Nature Park website offers a wealth of further information on experiences, accommodation, mountain restaurants, hikes, sports activities and events.

-How to reach the Thal Nature Park
+How to get to the Thal Nature Park

 Naturpark Thal(Foto: Schweiz Tourismus Roland Gerth)